How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 3. Helicopter Elopement in the Dolomites

-For those who want to avoid crowds entirely, consider a helicopter elopement to Seceda!
 Elikos Helicopter Service (based just outside of Ortisei) offers flights that can land right behind the charming Baita Sofie Hütte on top of Seceda.
-Not only will this save time, but it will also give you the ultimate "wow" factor as you fly over the Dolomites.
+Not only will this save time, but it will also give you the ultimate adventure experience and “wow factor” as you fly over the Dolomites.
+I can attest - seeing the Dolomites from above is nearly impossible to beat.

 Price: Ranges depending on the route and services, but starting around €2,000.

->> For more info about getting to Seceda, head over to this guide on my travel blog: How To Visit The Seceda Ridgeline in the Dolomites
+>> For more detailed information about getting to Seceda, you can also head over to this guide on my separate travel blog: How to Visit the Seceda Ridgeline in the Dolomites

 Seceda Elopement Locations